alexanderenrique/alexanderenrique.github.io/general/Today-I-Learned.md

 ## Learnings

+#### 08/17/2025
+- working with github pages I started learning about layouts of webpages and .scss files

 #### 08/10/2025
-- I learned about jumbo mortgage loans, anything above about 1.1 in the bay area
+- I learned about jumbo mortgage loans, anything above about $1.1 million in the bay area
 -

 #### 08/05/2025